Bulgaria taps experience for interim government

-SOFIA (Reuters) - New Bulgarian interim Prime Minister Marin Raikov pledged on Tuesday to retain fiscal discipline with a cabinet of professionals that aims to maintain market confidence and placate protesters ahead of May 12 elections.
+SOFIA (Reuters) - Bulgaria’s president appointed respected diplomat Marin Raikov interim prime minister on Tuesday and he pledged to retain fiscal discipline with a cabinet of professionals that aims to shore up confidence rattled by nationwide protests.

-President Rosen Plevneliev’s choice of Raikov and other independents as ministers is designed to prove to protesters there has been a clean break with a political class they view as corrupt and unable to improve living standards in the European Union’s poorest member.
+Rosen Plevneliev’s choice of independent figures is designed to show protesters there has been a clean break with a political class they view as corrupt and unable to improve living standards in the European Union’s poorest member.

-But Plevneliev is also trying to reassure the EU and foreign investors that Bulgaria is in safe hands, will maintain tight fiscal policy - needed to maintain confidence in a currency peg to the euro - and not cave into demands to spend more.
+The president named Raikov, a former deputy foreign minister and current ambassador to France, as interim prime minister, confirming an earlier Reuters report.
+Kalin Hristov, a central bank deputy governor, will run the finance ministry.

-Raikov, a former deputy foreign minister and current ambassador to France, will serve until an election in May, Plevneliev said.
-Kalin Hristov, a central bank deputy governor, will be finance minister.
+By appointing experts who are not members of political parties, Plevneliev is also trying to reassure the EU and foreign investors that Bulgaria is in safe hands, will maintain tight fiscal policy and not cave into demands to spend more.

 “While we follow strictly the 2013 budget framework, we will take steps to improve the incomes of pensioners and the poorest,” Raikov told reporters after he was named.
 “We will not allow fiscal policy that can endanger the currency board.”